77 High Street

 This must be returned by your spouse to the Court within 14 days from the date of service.
-This form merely asks whether or not the Respondent intends to consent to the divorce and if s/he agrees with the arrangements for the children (in accordance with the statement of Arrangements form).
+This form merely asks whether or not the Respondent intends to consent to the divorce.
 It also deals with the question of divorce costs, which will be discussed with you.

 If however, the Respondent does not consent to the divorce or there is a problem in respect of the divorce costs, this must be resolved prior to an application for Directions for Trial being made.

-Your solicitor will forward the application and affidavit to the Court and request that a date is given for Decree Nisi.
-The district judge will consider your Petition and Affidavit and if s/he is content the grounds for the divorce have been proved will give a date for the pronouncement of Decree Nisi.
+Your solicitor will forward the application and statement to the Court and request that a date is given for Decree Nisi.
+The district judge will consider your Petition and Statement and if s/he is content the grounds for the divorce have been proved will give a date for the pronouncement of Decree Nisi.

 On a few occasions the District Judge may ask for more information which will have to be given before s/he will allow a date to be given for the Decree Nisi.
 If this is the case we will advice you of the additional information which we require.

 On notice of the date for Decree Nisi, the Judge will also make any award of costs as requested in the petition.
 Normally speaking the Petitioner is able to recover their divorce costs from the Respondent but in many circumstances an agreement is reached between the parties regarding this issue and the costs may be shared or the Respondent asked to make a fixed contribution.